WaKeMaTTa/wp-inimat/README.md

 ## Configuration

-Currently does not have any panel to manage-what.
+Currently does not have any panel to manage.

 ## Changelog